We only track 13 animals that start with the letter X.

 Fun Fact: Yellow, black and white striped fins!

-X-Ray Tetra Classification and Evolution The X-Ray Tetra is a small species of schooling fish that is naturally found in the Amazon River’s coastal waters in South America.
-The X-Ray Tetra fish is also known as the Golden Pristella Tetra and the Water Goldfinch due to the faint golden colouration of their translucent skin.
-They […] Read More
+The X-Ray Tetra is a small species of schooling fish that is naturally found in the Amazon River’s coastal waters in South America.
+The X-Ray Tetra fish is also known as the Golden Pristella Tetra and the Water Goldfinch beacuse of the faint golden coloration of their translucent skin.
+Scientific Name and Classification The X-Ray […] Read More

 Xeme (Sabine’s Gull)